uraniumreza/MoJaams/README.md

 ## Backend

 I've used express.js to develop the RESTful api service.
-Also used `joi` from hapi.js to create my own `validator` middleware for
-`request` object validation.
+Also used `joi` from hapi.js to create my own `validator` middleware for `request` object validation.
 Created a global `error-handler` along with extending `Error` object to create a `customError`.
-Used `Jest` and `supertest` for unit testing the `services` and integration testing the routes/end-points.
+Used `jest` and `supertest` for unit testing the `services` and integration testing the routes/end-points.

 ### Folder Structure